tbogaert/ovs-org/www.openvstorage.org/content/doc/vpools.md

 All the Storage Routers which are currently serving this vPool are indicated with a marked checkbox.
-In case the vPool isn't a local file system it can be extended across multiple GSRs.
-To add a GSR select the checkbox next to the GSR name.
-To remove the vPool from a GSR unselect the checkbox next to the GSR name.
-Removing a vPool from being served by a GSR is only possible in case there aren't any vDisks being served by the vPool on that GSR.
+In case the vPool isn't a local file system it can be extended across multiple Storage Routers.
+To add a Storage Router select the checkbox next to the Storage Router name.
+To remove the vPool from a Storage Router unselect the checkbox next to the Storage Router name.
+Removing a vPool from being served by a Storage Router is only possible in case there aren't any vDisks being served by the vPool on that Storage Router.
 Press *Save changes* to confirm.